 Forest genetic resources

-The elaboration of the SOW-FGR will be based primarily on Country Reports on FGR, complemented with thematic studies.
-The Panel of Experts on Forest Gene Resources and the Commission on Genetic Resources for Food and Agriculture (CGRFA) highlighted the importance of supplementing the assessment of the status of FGR worldwide through the analysis of trends and key issues affecting the conservation and management of FGR in the world.
+The Panel of Experts on Forest Gene Resources and the Commission on Genetic Resources for Food and Agriculture (CGRFA) highlighted the importance of supplementing the assessment of the status of forest genetic resources worldwide through the analysis of trends and key issues affecting the conservation and management of FGR in the world.

-Nine thematic studies, listed in the Table below, are being undertaken under the coordination of FAO.
+Nine thematic studies, listed in the table below, are being prepared or completed under the coordination of FAO.
 The objectives of the thematic studies are to review available knowledge and experience in addressing the key issues and trends identified, and to identify actions required, including research needs and priorities.
-As a result of information and consultation efforts by FAO, in collaboration with Bioversity International, more than 40 scientists, from 20 countries and 2 CGIAR Centers agreed to contribute to the elaboration of the thematic studies on a voluntary basis.
+As a result of information and consultation efforts by FAO, in collaboration with Bioversity International, more than 40 scientists, from 20 countries and 2 CGIAR centres agreed to contribute to the elaboration of the thematic studies on a voluntary basis.
 Thematic study groups and their coordinators were established on the basis of their interest and knowledge in the subject, availability and willingness to contribute, commitment to deliver, regional coverage and, for coordinators, experience in coordination of joint reviews and publications.

 Rationale: Lack of indicators at global and national levels that are scientifically sound, realistic and policy relevant, for defining baseline and for monitoring.